panzek/portfolio2-afrobeats-quiz/README.md

     * Header
         * Logo and Title
             * The logo is a Font Awesome a green flower, a symbolic representation of the greens of Africa, a symbol of nature, regeneration, and renewal of Africa through its music, Afrobeats.
-            * The logo and title have an implicit link to the homepage, following a long-standing web convention and for fluid user experience.

             ![Logo and title](doc/images/afrobeats-logo-title.png)